 So, first things first: To help you get in touch with your inner kitchen designer, consider the three broad categories of styles: traditional, contemporary, and transitional.
 Which one is for you?

 Read on to:

 • Learn more about kitchen styles

 • Take a kitchen personality quiz to zero in on the best fit for your taste

 • Understand how to afford the kitchen you crave

 Traditional Kitchen Style

-Even when other styles rise in popularity, the traditional kitchen style continues to hold its own, remaining among the most popular.
-At the core of traditional kitchens is the attention to detail, with carefully-chosen ones providing layers of styling in a tasteful way.
-These can include crown moldings, corbels, and more.
+Even when other styles rise in popularity, the traditional kitchen continues to hold its own, remaining among the most popular.
+At the core of traditional kitchens is a time-honored approach to design that refers to the styles of the past.

 Contemporary Kitchen Style

 At the other end of the design spectrum is contemporary kitchen style.
 Just as the name suggests, these spaces tend to be clean-lined and sleek.
 Among the typical features are: